Accessibility Statement

 tabby lap cat getting pet

 We know, we know—shelter cats aren’t a specific breed.
-However, we’d be remiss if we didn’t emphasize just how many super affectionate shelter kitties are in need of homes.
+However, we’d be remiss if we didn’t emphasize just how many shelter kitties with affectionate personality traits there are in need of homes.
 You might luck out and find a purebred cat in a shelter, but millions of available mixed “moggy” cats are likely to offer up as much love and affection as you can handle.

 Ragdoll